 How is the market today for Los Angeles real estate sellers?

 Right now we are in the situation of having tight inventory.
-Mortgage rates are low, buyers are looking, and sellers are not selling, mostly because they will not see much if any return on their investment, or they are simply waiting for the market to improve.
+Mortgage rates are low, buyers are looking, and sellers are not selling, maybe because they will not see much if any return on their investment, they are concerned about finding their own property, or they are simply waiting for the market to improve.

 Los Angeles home sellers who price their property well are seeing multiple offer situations and often the home selling over asking.